Libbum/DICE.jl/README.md

 julia> import Pkg; Pkg.build("Ipopt")
 ```

+### Linear Solver

+By default, Ipopt comes packaged with the MUMPS linear solver.
+DICE.jl will always work with this solver and we will make every effort to get it to function over all scenarios.
+However, there is an unknown issue when working with this solver requiring us to use some specific modifications that make many pre-defined scenarios quite brittle.
+The problem is tracked in [issue #34](https://github.com/Libbum/DICE.jl/issues/34), which you can read about in detail there.
+In addition, MUMPS is not so efficient compared to many other solvers.

+Because of this, DICE.jl now attempts to use the HSL MA97 solver by default, for which you can [obtain an academic license](www.hsl.rl.ac.uk/ipopt/) for free.
+If this solver is not found on your machine, MUMPS will be the fallback.
+Additionally, providing the `linear_solver` option to the `DICE.solve` command allows you to set any linear solver your system has available.
+Note that DICE.jl is only tested against MUMPS and MA97 for the time being.

+If you are using Arch Linux, I have two package builds available to get you up and running with a functioning Ipopt/HSL system.

+- [coin-or-coinhsl](https://github.com/Libbum/Arch/blob/master/coin-or-coinhsl/PKGBUILD) (You must provide the coinhsl-2015.06.23.tar.gz file since it is licensed)
+- [coin-or-ipopt](https://github.com/Libbum/Arch/blob/master/coin-or-ipopt/PKGBUILD) (Technically the same as the AUR version, but with HSL linked)

+For other Linux distributions, please take a look at the above package builds and the [Ipopt installation guide](https://coin-or.github.io/Ipopt/INSTALL.html) for details on how to get your system working.

 ---

 Detailed instructions of setting up other solvers on your machine can be viewed in the [JuMP Documentation](http://www.juliaopt.org/JuMP.jl/0.18/installation.html).
+Exactly how solvers other than Ipopt perform with DICE.jl is unknown.
+Please file an issue if you need a specific solver to function and it doesn't.

 ### Notebooks